Send exactly what your contacts want with our complete marketing automation platform for B2B, B2C & eCommerce

 You’ve read the ‘bad’ and the ‘ugly’ of data from dotdigital, Hubspot, Mailchimp or any other marketing automation provider for that matter.
 All telling you about GDPR issues, deliverability, sender reputation and it ‘isn’t good’.
 But these providers are B2C focused and this doesn’t hold true in the B2B world.

 So here’s the ‘good’ of buying data.
-You can use do it cost effectively.
+It can be really cost effective.
 Emailing purchased data is a valid channel to generate leads.
 It does have an positive RoI.
 And yes, we understand that you might need some help along the way with reputation, GDPR, decent content and lead generation methodologies, and we have got your back!